HPCE/hpce-2018-cw1/readme_linux.md

 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads): works well on both OS X and Windows

 - [VMWare](http://www.vmware.com/products/player/playerpro-evaluation.html):
-  I only have experience of this under Windows.
+  I only have experience of this under Windows, though don't really use it much.
-  It is installed on the Level 5 lab machines, though I'd recommend running it on your own machine for the experience.
-  **Note**: _VMWare is temporarily unavailable, but should be installed again by 2016/10/13.
-As a stop-gap for those who must use lab machines, I prepared a mingw version which will work in the level 5 labs.
-See the MINGW option on the [windows instructions](readme_windows.md)._

 - QEMU: This is more low-level.
 I wouldn't suggest using this (though it is a great piece of software).